 Wild things! will also provide guidance for our future coastal activity leaders on a variety of different resources and methodologies for creating and delivering the best possible outdoor learning sessions.

 This course is for anyone and everyone who wants to lead environmental education and outdoor learning sessions, or facilitate positive nature experiences for children, young people or adults.
 Whether this is as a parent, as an outdoor enthusiast or in a professional capacity.
 The following is a sample of professions some of our previous CALT graduates were employed in:

 - Outdoor Instructors

-The course is structured over 45 guided learning hours with an additional 6 hours of home study.
-The course is designed to incorporate practical outdoor activity sessions and indoor classroom learning.
+The course is structured over 48 guided learning hours with an additional 6 hours of home study.
+It is delivered over the space of 7 days.